Yes, You Can Teach English Abroad Without a College Degree!

 1. Costa Rica

-Unlike most other Asian countries, this ruggedly beautiful and somewhat under-the-radar country has opportunities for those without degrees, too.
+Unlike most other Asian countries, this ruggedly beautiful and somewhat under-the-radar country has opportunities to teach abroad without a degree.
 Teach in the exciting capital of Phnom Penh and take weekend trips to explore the country’s sites, such as the crumbling splendor of Angkor Wat, the emerald green rice paddies in the countryside, or the sunny, tropical islands in Cambodia’s South.

 I know what you’re thinking – but you do need a degree to teach in South Korea!
 Well, yes and no. For most paid positions in South Korea, teaching requirements are firm, and a 4-year degree is one of those requirements.
 However, there’s an opportunity though Korea’s government-sponsored English Program in Korea (EPIK) which is open to currently enrolled college students who have completed at least 2 years of study.
 Its’ called the Teach and Learn in Korea (TaLK) Program and it offers participants 1 month of training followed by a 1-year teaching contract in a South Korean elementary school.
 So yes, you actually can Teach English abroad in South Korea without a degree!

 That’s right!
 This European country is more flexible than some others when it comes to degree requirements.
 And what’s not to love about Italy, home of bucket-list cities like Milan, Venice, Rome and Florence, all with a strong demand for TEFL teachers.
 While you may not need a degree in this stunning Mediterranean teaching location, TEFL certification earned in a traditional classroom, rather than online, is often preferred.